 The Company is exposed to a range of risks that arise out of its underwriting and investment activities as well as its general operations.
 As determined by the Standard Formula, market risk is the most material risk to the Company.
-The market risk charge is driven by currency risk primarily in relation to U.S. Dollar net asset balances held at 31 December 2020.
+The market risk charge is driven by equity risk on the collective investment funds, increased investments subject to spread risk and currency risk primarily in relation to U.S. Dollar net asset balances held at 31 December 2021.